 - Use relevant hashtags on Pinterest, Instagram and Tumblr, but don’t go overboard.
 Using too many hashtags could have a negative effect.

 Appearance is everything in the apparel industry, which is why it is so critical to make smart design choices for your online store.
 Keep these best practices in mind when designing for your online apparel store:

+a.
 Use large, professional photography

-It is so important to have large beautiful photography when you’re selling clothing.
+It is so important to have large, beautiful photography when you’re selling clothing.
 Visually showcasing the latest collection and styles will entice your visitors to shop further into the site.
 Hire a professional photographer to provide striking images of all your products.

+b.
 Embrace a minimalist approach

 Keeping a clean design will draw attention to your products and allow them to speak for themselves.
 A minimalist approach also provides you with more versatility.
-As season and collections change, you can update those images without worrying about clashing with the clean, minimal look.
+As seasons and collections change, you can update those images without worrying about clashing with the clean, minimal look.

+c.
 Showcase seasonal sales & trends

 The apparel industry is unique because fashion trends change so quickly.
 Stay on top of seasonal trends and sales, and update your site accordingly.

+d.
 Promote with social media

 Apparel shoppers love to use social media as they shop.
 Whether it’s sharing on Instagram or saving it on their Pinterest board, social media is highly integrated into the shopping experience.
 Help make the sharing process seamless by promoting your social profiles and encouraging engagement.
 A great way to promote your social profiles is to provide a space for them in your design.

+e.
 Use a clear navigation structure

 It is essential to keep your navigation structure clear and easy to use.
 Make sure your category names are straightforward and to the point.
 Take a look at your competitors and see what works best for them.
 Do some user-testing to make sure you are providing the best in usability for your customers.

+f.
 Allow customers to shop by occasion

 For a shopper coming to your site looking for cocktail dress for a wedding or a swimsuit for their next pool party, providing a visual graphic will encourage them to click further and shop for what they need.

+g.
 Create a lookbook page

 Creating a lookbook of your latest collection is a wonderful way to visually display your newest products.
 You can then link these images to specific product pages to allow your visitors to purchase that fashion item.

+h.
 Look for inspiration

 To stay ahead of the game, it’s a good idea to look at other sites for inspiration.
 What are your competitors doing?
 This will help you make the right design decisions for your store.

-- Branding & Formatting – The apparel industry is saturated, but you can rise to the top in your subscriber’s minds by making sure you look the part compared to the big hitter national brands.
+The apparel industry is saturated, but you can rise to the top in your subscriber’s minds by making sure you look the part compared to the big-hitter national brands.
 You want to make sure that your email aesthetic matches your website’s defined branding standards.
 By reinforcing this, you can maintain the branded feel and build trust with your subscribers so they know they’re reading information from the company they have come to know so well.
-When they click to your site, your branding should be maintained, encouraging them to continue browsing instead of bouncing to go back to their inbox and perhaps click on a competitor’s email instead.
+When they click to your site, your branding should be maintained, encouraging them to continue browsing instead of bouncing back to their inbox and perhaps clicking on a competitor’s email instead.

 Due to the apparel industry’s competitive landscape, it is imperative that companies stay on top of trends and seasonal changes.
 Using email marketing to highlight your company’s new arrivals or industry trends help subscribers feel like they’re receiving VIP access into the fashion industry.
 You will become an authority and a fashion resource.
 Subscribers will know they can rely on you first to break the news and purchase straight from the source, all with one email!

 For example, segment your email list to those who have purchased tops in the past and send just those email addresses an email with a promotional code for a discount off tops for a limited time only.
 By segmenting your email list, you are building a more customized experience for your subscribers and increasing the likeliness of making the sale.

 If you have a store online, you probably realize that SEO is absolutely vital to finding long-term success.
 However, you may not realize that SEO for clothing stores can be very different from other industries.
 Follow these best practices to help your store sell more apparel online.

 A sample search query on Google for “children’s shoes” is the perfect example of the steep competition for short-tail keywords.
-Top results include stores like DSW, Stride Rite, Zappos, Macys and Famous Footwear.
+Top results include stores like DSW, Stride Rite, Zappos, Target, and Shoe Carnival.
 In fact, it is multiple pages into our search that we find any small or medium sized stores listed.
-No matter how great their SEO may be, they will never be able to compete with the size and reliability that land the larger stores their premium real estate.
+No matter how great their SEO may be, they will never be able to compete with the size and reliability that land larger stores their premium real estate.
 Diversifying with longer-tail, more descriptive search terms may connect an independent seller with the exact audience they are looking for.
 For example, “glitter shoes for girls” or “light up sneakers for little boys” would find significantly lower competition than the much more generic “children’s shoes.”

 It is a common misconception to think that once you open your online store and list your products, orders will start pouring in.
 In actuality, optimizing your categories and products for search engines is much more complicated than that.
-Your store may sell clothing, jewelry, footwear and accessories for men, women and children.
+Your store may sell clothing, jewelry, footwear, and accessories for men, women, and children.
 How can you possibly optimize just your homepage or a category in a way that matches what each of them is looking for when they shop online?

-These descriptions are for your customer, not the search engines, so you’ll want to display your content in a way that is easy for your shopper to scan and digest, with H1 and H2 headings and lists, if applicable.
-Take the lessons you learned about keyword research and apply them to the title tags, meta descriptions and product descriptions, and ensure you are labeling your items in the same way that shoppers are searching for them.
+These descriptions are for your customer, not the search engines, so you’ll want to display your content in a way that is easy for your shopper to scan and digest—with H1 and H2 headings and lists, if applicable.
+Take the lessons you learned about keyword research and apply them to the title tags, meta descriptions, and product descriptions, and ensure you are labeling your items in the same way that shoppers are searching for them.

 But how can you form a blogger outreach style that works for you, especially with a limited marketing budget?
 First, not all blogger posts are sponsored, or paid, posts.
-While some of the most influential style bloggers with legions of followers can command hefty paychecks for a sponsored blog post or social mention, there are other ways to earn product reviews, mentions and links back to your store from bloggers.
-You can consider niche bloggers with an audience that is tailor-focused to your store’s brand, leveraging the writer’s own expertise and passion, not just their follower base.
+While some of the most influential style bloggers with legions of followers can command hefty paychecks for a sponsored blog post or social mention, there are other ways to earn product reviews, mentions, and links back to your store from bloggers.
+You can consider niche bloggers with an audience that is tailor-focused to your store’s brand, leveraging the writer’s own expertise and passion—not just their follower base.

 Try reaching out with a message offering a free product in return for a review or a mention in a related post.
 You might also send them a complete post pitch, with an idea of how to tie in your store’s clothing for an upcoming holiday or event.
 An important note to consider is to always ask for a link back to the specific item or to your store’s home page.
 Finally, remember that many bloggers are writing as a full time job, and offer a win-win solution in exchange for their time and effort.